akaul98/Mobile-Price-Prediction-using-R/README.md

 Step 5:Loading the test data after doing completeing step 4

-Step 6: Concatinating of test and train data
+Step 6: Concatenating of test and train data

-Setp 7: Remove duplicated columns
+Step 7: Remove duplicated columns

 Step 8: Labelencoder to change the categorical feature into number